EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 <b>policyName</b>
 Name of the cache redirection policy that you are unbinding.

+<b>type</b>
+For rewrite policies, the traffic flow to which the policy applies.
+Note: This parameter applies only to rewrite policies, because cache redirection policies are evaluated only at request time.
+Possible values: REQUEST, RESPONSE, ICA_REQUEST

+<b>priority</b>
+Priority number of the policy from which to unbind the content switching virtual server.
+Minimum value: 1

 <b>lbvserver</b>
 The virtual server name (created with the add lb vserver command) to which content will be switched.